xamarin/mini-hacks/microsoft-cognitive-services/Android.md

-##### Create an Android blank project in Visual Studio 2015 with updates and Xamarin setup
+##### Create an Android blank project

-1. With Visual Studio 2015, create a new project with the Templates > Visual C# > Android > Blank App (Android) project template.
+1. With Visual Studio 2015 or Xamarin Studio, create a new project with the Templates > Visual C# > Android > Blank App (Android) project template.
 Use a name like "AndroidApp" and a new solution with a name like "XamarinCognitive".
 Click the OK button and the project will be created for you.

 2. Add the following Nuget packages to your project (in the correct order):
     * Microsoft.Bcl.Build